-Pine Log WMA consists of nearly 7,000 acres, entirely within the boundaries of Pine Log State Forest, near Ebro in northwestern Bay and southwestern Washington counties.
+Pine Log Wildlife Management Area (WMA) consists of nearly 7,000 acres, entirely within the boundaries of Pine Log State Forest, near Ebro in northwestern Bay and southwestern Washington counties.
 South of Highway 20, Pine Log is bisected by SR 79.
 Three creeks-Pine Log Creek, Little Crooked Creek, and Ditch Branch-are found on the area.
 Land cover consists of mature longleaf pine, stands of young pine, titi swamps, and cypress ponds.
-Pine Log is home to a number of listed species including gopher tortoise, southern red lily, and the white-top pitcher plant.
+Pine Log is home to a number of listed species including gopher tortoise, southern red lily and the white-top pitcher plant.

 Add your bird observations to the Pine Log State Forest eBird Hotspot.